lmichael107/CogSci18_HTC/_episodes/03-htcneuro1.md

 teaching: 10
 exercises: 0
 questions:
-- "Chris to fill in?"
+- "How can a real fMRI analysis be setup and launched?"
 objectives:
-- "Chris to fill in."
-- "Chris to fill in."
+- ""
 keypoints:
-- "Chris to fill in."
+- ""
 ---

 ## Applying HTC to solve a problem